Albums You Must Hear Before You Die…Or Not (1979–1980)

 The Cure – Seventeen Seconds (1980)

-Annette also had an amazing ability to predict what new bands and records you would like, and whether or not you should waste your time listening to them.
-R.E.M. – Murmur was released in the second semester of 1983, and Annette brought in a copy to the radio station.
+Annette also had an amazing ability to predict what new bands and records you would like, and whether you should waste your time listening to them.
+R.E.M. released Murmur in the second semester of 1983, and Annette brought a copy to the radio station.
 A kid named Dave had first dibs on the R.E.M. record, and the next day he was ebullient.
-“This is the best record I’ve ever heard,” he claimed, while handing it off to me.
+“This is the best record I’ve ever heard!” he claimed, while handing it off to me.
 Annette said, “You’re not going to like it.
-What you should be listening to is this” and handed me a copy of The Cure – Seventeen Seconds.
+Listen to this instead,” and handed me a copy of Seventeen Seconds.

 She was right.
-Upon first listen in the radio station, I didn’t really dig the R.E.M. record.
+Upon first listen, I didn’t really dig the R.E.M. record.
 They sounded like old men; the music was kind of dull.
-The Cure, on the other hand, were dark, edgy, and kind of creepy, which was starting to be more to my liking.
+The Cure, on the other hand, were dark, edgy, and kind of creepy.
 I took Seventeen Seconds home, played it, loved it, played it for my friends, and within a week owned every record the Cure had put out to date.
-It wasn’t until a year later that another friend turned me on to the Chronic Town EP and I began to appreciate R.E.M.
-The point is, Annette saved me from learning the hard way.
+It wasn’t until a year later that another friend turned me on to the Chronic Town EP, and I began to appreciate R.E.M.

 The Jam – Sound Affects (1980)

-Holy Christ, is Underwater Moonlight one of the most under-appreciated, under-rated, under-everything albums of the era?
-Yes.
-It is.
+Underwater Moonlight is one of the most under-appreciated, underrated, under-everything albums of the period.
 And it’s also one of the first neo-psychedelic records, if not the most influential.
-R.E.M., the Replacements, Minutemen, and the Pixies were all over the Soft Boys, a band who also believed the best part of Pink Floyd was Syd Barrett.
+R.E.M., the Replacements, Minutemen, and the Pixies were all over the Soft Boys, a band that also believed the best part of Pink Floyd was Syd Barrett.
 Meanwhile, L.A.’s Paisley Underground was raised on a steady diet of this album (and their debut, A Can of Bees).
 Drop the needle on “I Wanna Destroy You”.
 Thank me later.

 The Teardrop Explodes – Kilimanjaro (1980)

 More post-punk, new wave.
 Not essential, but not bad.
-There are some extremely catchy jams on this record, and some queasy-cheesy moments, too; but I can’t think of a time when I’ve said, “I’m in the mood for the Teardrop Explodes”.
+There are some extremely catchy jams on this record, and some queasy-cheesy moments, too.
+I can’t think of a time when I’ve said, “I’m in the mood for the Teardrop Explodes.”
 However, Kilimanjaro does explain Simple Minds, the Fixx, and Jane’s Addiction, believe it or not.
 This is just one more branch on the tree.
 Oh, and Julian Cope.
 Some people think he’s something special.

 The Undertones – Hypnotized (1980)